peaspls/beansprouty/README.md

 # Beansprouty.com
 A Travel blog by Christoffer N. Aa.
 Thondrup.
-Used the Gatsby starter for creating a blog, React and Netlify.
 Website can be found at https://beansprouty.netlify.com

+## Tech
+Gatsby, React

 ## Install
 `npm i`